supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-04.md

 1. The results in the **Monitoring (preview)** tab of your deployment provide insights to help you proactively improve the performance of your prompt flow application.

-## Task 02: Add Content Safety to your Solution
+## Task 02: Add Content Safety to Your Solution

 1. In your Azure AI Studio, navigate to **Tools > Prompt flow** and click on **+ Create**.